godot-escoria/escoria-docs/api/WalkCommand.md

 `walk object target [speed]`

-Moves the specified `ESCPlayer` or movable `ESCItem` to `target` w hile playing `object`'s walking animation.
+Moves the specified `ESCPlayer` or movable `ESCItem` to `target` while playing the `object`'s walking animation.
 This command is non-blocking.

 **Parameters**